 Since cars are not permitted at this location, guests can park their cars at Matterhorn Terminal Täsch.
 The address is Bahnhofstrasse 1, 3929 Täsch.
 Another alternative is to take the train from Visp to Zermatt.

-If you would like to spend a day in Zermatt, check out our article How to Spend 1 Day in Zermatt, Switzerland.
+If you would like to visit Zermatt, check out our articles:

 Belalp is a car-free village in Valais at a height of around 2,100 meters.
 Belalp offers views of the Dom and Fletschhorn mountains, as well as other mountains in the Pennine and Lepontine Alps.